ibm-client-success/iks-container-registry/README.md

 Figure 4 displays the list of images in a namespace.
 As shown, there are few images with security issues and others with no security issues.
 We can see how the deployment of these images will be affected when we enforce image security using a default Cluster-Wide policy.

-Below, we will see the outcomes of four different cases of custom policies by changing the “trust:” and “va:” flags from DefaultCluster-wide.yaml , applied against the images.
+Below, we will see the outcomes of four different cases of custom policies by changing the “trust” and “va” flags from DefaultCluster-wide.yaml , applied against the images.

 **Case 1**

-For example, when both the **“trust:”** and “va:” components in the default cluster-wide policy, exhibited in the `defaultcluster-wide.yaml` file below, are set to **“false”** the policy will **not** prevent a POD deployment regardless of the integrity or any potential vulnerabilities in an image.
+For example, when both the **“trust”** and “va” components in the default cluster-wide policy, exhibited in the `defaultcluster-wide.yaml` file below, are set to **“false”** the policy will **not** prevent a POD deployment regardless of the integrity or any potential vulnerabilities in an image.
 This means that image deployment and POD creation is allowed without any issues, such as issues reported by Vulnerability Advisor and/or the trustworthiness of an image.

 ```$ vi defaultcluster-wide.yaml```